Fokofpolisiekar: Hiatus

 On 13 March 2007, Myburgh announced the hiatus of Fokofpolisiekar in the Afrikaans newspaper Rapport, saying, "All of us want to do our own thing, such as Johnny who wants to start producing, and Francois and myself who are doing our own solo projects."

 Van Coke began performing acoustic sets in Stellenbosch under his own name in the last half of 2007, alongside Laudo Liebenberg, before they both set out on their own new bands.

 Wynand Myburgh and Francois van Coke began a new endeavor, Van Coke Kartel with drummer Justin Kruger.
 Their self-titled debut album Van Coke Kartel was released in December 2007, with the follow-up album Waaksaam & Wakker being released in September 2008.

 Jaco Venter and Hunter Kennedy have formed a new band, aKING, along with Hennie van Halen and Laudo Liebenberg who performed with Van Coke on his acoustic sets.
 Their debut album, Dutch Courage, was released in February 2008 and has gone on to be arguably the most successful of all the Fokofpolisiekar offshoot bands.

 Hunter Kennedy, Johnny De Ridder and Pierre Greeff have formed a new group, Die Heuwels Fantasties, which has an electronic sound in the vein of The Postal Service.
 In December 2007 they announced plans to release their first EP through their own label, Supra Familias.
 Johnny De Ridder is also the producer.
 They released a self-titled album in March 2009 under their Supra Familias Label.

 Francois Van Coke also published a self-titled solo album in 2015 under the Supra Familias label.

 Fokofpolisiekar still regularly perform at various concerts and festivals normally on the same bill as aKING and Van Coke Kartel.
 In September 2008 the band released an EP of new material after originally toying with the idea of releasing a "greatest hits" compilation.
 A lot of fans have questioned if the band are still on a hiatus or rather just being selective over the number of shows and amount of press they do.

 In September 2009, their vocalist Francois Van Coke had an interview, with HeadbangToday.com in which he said: "We're not on a break anymore.
 We are doing 2-5 shows a month, but more festivals and bigger shows.
 After the release of 'Antibiotika', we would really like to do another full-length album, probably next year."

-New Material
+Newest material

 Since the release of Swanesang, Fokofpolisiekar has released two new singles.